 This chapter discusses the mechanisms by which groundwater influxes shape nearshore, tributary and wetland ecosystems in the Great Lakes Basin.
 It complements Chapter 2, 3 and 4, which focus on groundwater and surface water hydrology, contaminant and nutrient dynamics.
 Understanding groundwater-habitat interactions will contribute directly towards meeting commitments that are specified in Annex 2 and 7 of the GLWQA.
 Annex 2 outlines commitments to develop an integrated Nearshore Framework to be implemented collaboratively through the lakewide management process for each Great Lake.
-Activities under Annex 7 of the Protocol makes specific revisions to contribute to the achievement of the general and specific objectives of are intended to help conserveing, protecting, maintaining, restoreing and enhanceing the resilience of native species and their habitat, and to supporting essential ecosystem services.
+Activities under Annex 7 are intended to help conserve, protect, maintain, restore and enhance the resilience of native species and their habitat, and to support essential ecosystem services.